-Approximately three-fourths of our preceptors have BCPS certification, including specialty credentials in infectious disease, geriatrics and ambulatory care.
-More than half of our preceptors have completed residency training.
+A majority of our preceptors have BCPS certification, including specialty credentials in infectious disease, geriatrics, pediatrics and ambulatory care.
+Approximately two-thirds of our preceptors have completed residency training.
 Our preceptors work towards meeting and maintaining the rigorous ASHP standards set forth for preceptor qualification.

 From your perspective, what value has the residency program and past residents added to our department?

 - The addition of the residency program has infused our department with an excitement and energy about learning and pushing our limits.
 Having residents has infused a pervasive attitude of “how can I help?” or “what can I do to improve this practice?” or “I’ve never seen that before, let me look it up!”